 Contribution limits may vary, depending on the plan chosen.
 However, it is possible to find 529 plans that allow investors to contribute over $300,000.
 Future contribution limits will vary based on the current costs of tuition at graduate and undergraduate schools.

 Contributions may also be eligible for the gift tax exclusion.
-In general, investors can contribute up to $15,000 ($30,000 for married couples) for each beneficiary in a single tax year without federal gift tax consequences.
+In general, investors can contribute up to $15,000 ($30,000 for married couples in 2020) for each beneficiary in a single tax year without federal gift tax consequences.
 It's also possible to accelerate five years' worth of gifts by contributing up to $75,000 ($150,000 for married couples) in the first of a five-year period.

 The earnings on a 529 plan's account grow on a tax-deferred basis, just like a Traditional IRA or a 401(k) plan.
 In addition, all earnings are exempt from federal income taxes if the money is used to pay for qualified higher education expenses.